ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/client-certificate-usage.markdown

-# Security : Authentication : Client Certificate Usage
+# Authentication : Client Certificate Usage

 In previous sections we described how to obtain a server certificate and how to configure RavenDB to use it.
 In this section we will cover how to use client certificates to connect to a RavenDB server.